 Most healthcare fraud charges start with the issuance of an indictment by a grand jury.
 The indictment is a document that sets forth the charges and is intended to put the defendant on notice of the charges and the conduct at issue.

-Generally, Rule 7(c)(1) of the Federal Rules of Criminal Procedure requires a health care fraud indictment provide a “plain, concise and definite written statement of the essential facts constituting the offense charged”.
-Fraud offenses, such as health care fraud, should contain a detailed description of the health care fraud scheme to ensure the defendant has sufficient notice of the offense.
-United States v.
-Yefsky, 994 F.2d 885, 893 (1st Cir.
-1993).
-This usually means that the indictment must set forth all the elements of health care fraud.
+Generally, Rule 7(c)(1) of the Federal Rules of Criminal Procedure requires a health care fraud indictment provide a “plain, concise and definite written statement of the essential facts constituting the offense charged.”
+Fraud offenses, such as healthcare fraud, should contain a detailed description of the health care fraud scheme to ensure the defendant has sufficient notice of the offense.
+This usually means the indictment must set forth all the elements of health care fraud.

-An indictment must also allege that the fraud related to a material element of the conditions of participation for the health benefit program (Medicare, Medicaid, private insurance).
-United States v.
-Perry, 757 F.3d 166, 175-76 (4th Cir.
-2014).
-For instance, if a provider billed a 99215 but did not spend any face-to-face time with the patient, the Government must allege that failure to see the patient was a material element.
+An indictment must also allege that the fraud related to a material element of the conditions of participation for the health benefit program (Medicaid, Medicare, private insurance).
+For instance, if a provider billed a 99215 but did not spend any face-to-face time with the patient, the government must allege that failure to see the patient was a material element.